-BUAD 492 Business Internship
+BUAD 492 Business Internship 3-8 hours

 An on-the-job, career-oriented internship program for training in business management.
 Variable credit of 3-8 semester hours is available.
 Admission to internship is limited to students who have completed 40 semester hours in the business core and concentration and have maintained a GPA of at least 2.50 in the major.
 Prior approval of the business internship coordinator and department chair are required before the internship is started.
-The internship may count as one three-hour elective course in the management major.
+The internship may count as one three-hour elective course in the management concentration.
 Note: A student may not exceed a total of 8 hours for BUAD 492, ACCT 492, and MKTG 492 combined.

-BUAD 496 Senior Business Seminar
+BUAD 496 Senior Business Seminar 1 hour